Where are they now? Man Utd’s FA Youth Cup-winning ‘Class of 92’ side

 The former Wales international certainly lived up to the hype, winning 34 trophies and becoming United’s record appearance-maker.

 He retired in 2014 and joined the coaching staff at United under Louis Van Gaal.
 The 48-year-old then began his own managerial career with the Welsh national team in 2018 but stepped down from the role in 2020 after allegations of assault and coercive and controlling behaviour were made against him by his then-girlfriend and one other person.
-He denies the allegations but was charged and awaits trial.

 On this day in 1999, Ryan Giggs cut through Arsenal's defense to score the winner in the FA Cup semifinal.